 We start each learning enquiry by finding out what the children want to know and what they already know and then develop it from there.
 At the end of each enquiry we finish with a ‘Great Work’ – this can be in the form of a performance, recital, sharing of knowledge or learning to parents, the community or another year group.
 During the planning process, we consider the ‘Great Work’ outcome and then map out the pathway to ensuring that this is of a richness and quality that embraces and will showcase the learning.
 Learning should be memorable and so we embrace opportunities to facilitate this through active learning.

 Each half term we evaluate and assess the teaching and learning from the child’s and teachers’ perspectives.
 We reflect on the children’s responses then adapt and refine the planning in the light of this.
 We ask each child or group of children questions such as:

 We embrace opportunities for the children to experience and tap into the knowledge of professionals – partners in learning – planning in visits when possible.
 Our curriculum encourages the children to ask and respond to questions about the world around them, becoming more aware of ways in which they can contribute to society and make a difference.
-We have members of staff who have attended training on embedding elements of a ‘Harmony’ curriculum into the learning enquiries.
-The aim is to enable the children to look at the world around them through different eyes, to study the geometry of animals, fish, plants, planets, the human body and even the tiniest shrimp.
-This awe and wonder is inspiring and develops a deep interest in the children for everything around them.
-It provides them with the foundation needed to have a good understanding of how to look after our world and make changes that make improvements and are sustainable.
+Through this, they are better prepared for the next stage in their education and for life in modern Britain.